synaptics-astra/doc/index.rst

   This guide provides detailed instructions on building custom images with Yocto, including code downloading and building, package management, image customization, and SDK package generation for development, serving as a comprehensive resource for users aiming to construct custom images.

+:doc:`subject/index`

+  This section contains guides provide details on specific subjects and modules.

+:doc:`appnotes/index`

+  This section provided application notes on specific components or use cases.

 :doc:`hw/index`